hjiang895/Huffman-Coding/README.md

 ## Task 3: Extracting the Huffman codes: `getCodes()` in `HuffTree.java` and `extractCodes()` in `Huff.java`
 After merging all these `HuffTree` objects, the `PriorityQueue` now contains exactly one element: the full Huffman tree for the input text.
 Remove the remaning `HuffTree` from the priority queue, and save it to the `finalTree` instance variable.

 In `HuffTree.java`, complete the implementation of `getCodes()`.
 This method reads off the path to each leaf (character) in the calling `HuffTree` and saves out the character-path pair to its `codes` `TreeMap` instance variable.
-Here is some pseudocode you might find useful:
+Here is some pseudocode you might find useful.

 ```
 public String getCodes(Node n, String path) {
   if n is null
-    return
+    return s

   if the node's leftchild and rightchild are both null
     you are at a leaf!
-    get the character at n
+    enter character of n and its path as a key-value pair in the codes TreeMap
-    enter character and its path as a key-value pair in the codes TreeMap
+    return s

   if the left child is not null
     create a new String by appending "0" to path